Varying-Vagrant-Vagrants/VVV/docs/en-US/adding-a-new-site/index.md

 ### Copying In Site Files

-If you have an existing site you want to work with, you will be able to manually copy the site files into the `public_html` subdirectory created when the site is provisioned.
+If you have an existing site you want to work with, you will be able to manually copy the site files into the `public_html` or equivalent subdirectory created when the site is provisioned.

 As an alternative, rather than manually copying files into the folder, copy them into a git repository, and use the `repo` key to tell VVV where to find it.